 Three Rivers Active Tourism Project - Chambers Institution

-The Three Rivers Active Tourism Project is a jointly delivered project funded through Round 3 of the UK Government’s Levelling Up Fund (LUF) that will develop the connectivity of the path network around the rivers Clyde, Tweed and Annan.
+The Three Rivers Active Tourism Project is a jointly delivered project funded through round three of the UK Government’s Levelling Up Fund (LUF) that will develop the connectivity of the path network around the rivers Clyde, Tweed and Annan.

 This partnership highlights three projects, each led by one of the local authorities in collaboration with other local and regional organisations.
 These projects aim to revitalise heritage and cultural assets, providing opportunities for local communities and visitors to engage in sports and active lifestyles.

-Annan Harbour Project – the refurbishment of a B listed former warehouse (Collett’s Building) into a hub of activities including a workshop for heritage boat craft skills; a flexible café; meeting/community and event space and harbourside landscape improvements, including the construction of a new footbridge, to create a new focal point for water sports and activities for the local community and tourists.
+This project will refurbish a B listed former warehouse (Collett’s Building) into a hub of activities including a workshop for heritage boat craft skills; a flexible café; meeting/community and event space.
+Harbourside landscape improvements include the construction of a new footbridge, to create a new focal point for water sports and activities for the local community and tourists.

-The Clydesdale Way - a vision for a brand-new route for walkers and cyclists – the Clydesdale Way – that will hugely enhance connectivity across southern Scotland by joining up our communities and beauty spots with the Southern Upland Way, the River Ayr Way and the John Buchan Way.
+The vision of this project is for a brand-new route for walkers and cyclists – the Clydesdale Way – that will hugely enhance connectivity across southern Scotland by joining up our communities and beauty spots with the Southern Upland Way, the River Ayr Way and the John Buchan Way.

 More information

-If you have any questions or comments regarding the Three Rivers Active Tourism Project, you can get in touch with one of our Officers by emailing ukgovfunding@scotborders.gov.uk.
+If you have any questions or comments regarding the Three Rivers Active Tourism Project, you can get in touch by emailing ukgovfunding@scotborders.gov.uk.